matrix-org/synapse-config-generator/README.md

 ## Development

-The UI's source files are contained in `webui/`, whereas the python backend is located in `synapseconfiggenerator/`.
+The UI's source files are contained in the `webui` directory, whereas the python backend is located in the `synapseconfiggenerator` directory.

 By default the compiled webUI files are included in `synapseconfiggenerator/static`.
 This is so Synapse admins don't need to set